-1 (or) to Loc.

-- 2 Press the Menu Select button directly below Loc.
-The display shows Location off <Latitude>... - 3 Press the Menu Select button directly below On to turn on the GPS.
-The display shows Previous loc <Latitude>. - 4 ▲ or to check the longitude, time and date of the last successful location fix. - 5 To obtain a new location fix, press the Menu Select button directly below Rfsh.
+- 1 (or) to Loc. - 2 Press the Menu Select button directly below Loc.
+The display shows Location off <Latitude>... - 3 Press the Menu Select button directly below on to turn on the GPS. - The display shows Previous loc (Latitude). - 5 To obtain a new location fix, press the Menu Select button directly below Rfsh.